 Click the Stop button or press SHIFT+F10.

 The video is recorded as a MPEG-4 and is saved in the AutoSave folder.
-You can preview and share the video within Snagit Editor.
-To edit the video, import the video capture into Camtasia Studio.
+You can preview, trim, and share the video within Snagit Editor.